lucatacconi/crunz-ui/.github/README.md

 <br />

-> :warning: **If you want to skip information about Crunz and Crunz-ui and go straight to setup procedures use the link below.
+> :warning: **Use the link below if you want to skip information about Crunz and Crunz-ui and go straight to setup procedures.
 [Shortcuts to Docker and Composer setup procedure](LAZY_AREA.md)**

 <br />